Does Victoria have a standard Minimum Lot Size requirement?

 - There are several provisions available that may impact MLS depending on several factors including existing use and future development.

-- Sub-division specific standards are also considered under provisions and can clarify queries such as, how big does a block need to be to be subdivided and what type of sub-division is permitted (for example two or more dwellings, residential buildings, corner sites versus mid-street block requirements, retaining or demolishing existing buildings etc).
+- Sub-division specific standards are also considered under provisions and can clarify queries such as, how big does a block need to be subdivided and what type of sub-division is permitted (for example two or more dwellings, residential buildings, corner sites versus mid-street block requirements, retaining or demolishing existing buildings etc).

 Examples of subdivision provisions impacting Minimum Lot Size in Victoria